karlotness/adrt/docs/examples.wave.rst

 =============

 The Radon transform allows one to solve the multi-dimensional wave equation :math:`\partial_t^2 u = \Delta u`.
-This solution is also called the Lax-Philips translation representation.
+Due to the intertwining property :footcite:`Nat01` the solution also satisfies a family of 1D wave equations in the Radon domain.
+This solution is essentially identical to the Lax-Philips translation representation :footcite:`LP64`.

-To do this, we will need to invert the Radon transform, so we will again be using SciPy's :func:`scipy.sparse.linalg.cg` routine as illustrated in the :ref:`Iterative Inverse Section <inverse page>` and make use of the function ``iadrt_cg`` from that example.
+To do this, we will need to invert the Radon transform: we will again be using SciPy's :func:`scipy.sparse.linalg.cg` routine as illustrated in the :ref:`Iterative Inverse Section <inverse page>` and make use of the function ``iadrt_cg`` from that example.

 .. plot:: code/iadrt_cg.py
    :context: reset
    :include-source: false
    :nofigs:

-We first construct the initial condition, a linear combination of two cosine peaks.
+We first construct a discretization of the initial condition.
+We choose a superposition of two cosine peaks.

 .. plot::
    :context: close-figs